 Addiction treatment services in Indianapolis typically start with a full assessment.
 This is to determine the individual’s overall mental and physical health and identify the types of therapeutic services needed.
 Patients can choose from many levels of care, including:

 The substance use disorder recovery process often starts with drug and alcohol detoxification.
 This treatment process involves abstaining from drugs and alcohol and letting the substance exit the body.

 Some detox patients will be provided with medication, like Diskets (methadone) or Suboxone (naloxone and buprenorphine).
-These physician-prescribed medications help reduce cravings and prevent withdrawal symptoms while blocking the pleasurable mental and physical effects of substance abuse.
+These physician-prescribed medications help reduce cravings and prevent withdrawal symptoms while blocking the pleasurable mental and physical effects of substance use.

 Indianapolis Inpatient Addiction Treatment